szoftveres/RF_instruments/os/README.md

 wavfilesrc "fraise.wav" -> dacsnk
 ```

 `wavfilesrc` opens a WAV file and reads its parameters, then then attaches to one end of the *inter-element pipe* (represented by the `->` symbol) and communicates the sample rate, then streams the samples till it reaches the end of the file.
-The command `dacsnk` attaches to the other end of the *pipe*, reads the sample rate and starts the ADC, and plays the samples on the analog output until there's data to read from the pipe.
+The command `dacsnk` attaches to the other end of the *pipe*, reads the sample rate and starts the DAC, and plays the samples on the analog output until there's data to read from the pipe.
 When `wavfilesrc` finishes and detaches from the *pipe* (*EOF* condition), the reader also detaches from the other side and exits.
 When all *elements* detached from all pipes and exited, the command line interpreter cleans up all the pipes.

 ```
-wavfilesrc "wav44100.wav" -> df 2 4 -> wavfilesnk "wav22050.wav"
+wavfilesrc "wav44100.wav" -> df 2 4 -> gain -6 -> wavfilesnk "wav22050.wav"
 ```
-This *job* opens up a WAV file, sends the samples into a downsampling (decimating by a factor of 2) halfband filter, which in turn sends the samples into a *wav file sink*, an element that creates a WAV file from the samples it received.
-Hence, this job realizes a WAV file downsampling function.
-The filter element calculates and communicates the correct (/2) sample rate to the next element so that the new WAV file header will contain the correct new sample rate.
+This *job* opens up a WAV file, sends the samples into a downsampling (decimating by a factor of 2) halfband filter, followed by an attenuator element, which in turn sends the samples into a *wav file sink*, an element that creates a WAV file from the samples it received.
+Hence, this job realizes a WAV file downsampling and amplitude halving function.
+The filter element calculates and communicates the correct (/2) sample rate downstream so that the WAV file header of the *new* file will contain the correct new sample rate.

 ```
 adc1src 8000 -> wavfilesnk "audio1.wav"